What is SSYRA? The Sunshine State Young Readers Award, Explained

 Where can I find the current SSYRA book list?

-Right here: see the 2026-2027 SSYRA book list for every nominee across all three divisions, with summaries and where to find each title.
+Right here: see the 2026-2027 SSYRA book list (the SSYRA 2026 nominees, 26–27) for every title across all three divisions, with summaries and where to find each book.

 Is Sunshine State Reader the official SSYRA app?